apify/apify-docs/content/docs/tutorials/scrape_data_using_python.md

 As the last step, we need to store the scraped data in a dataset on the Apify platform, so that we can access it later.
 We do that through the [Apify API Client for Python]({{@link apify_client_python.md}}), which greatly simplifies working with the Apify platform and allows you to use its functions without having to call the Apify API directly.

 First, we initialize an `ApifyClient` instance.
-All the necessary arguments are automatically provided to the actor process as environment variables accessible in Python through through the `os.environ` mapping.
-We will save the data into the default dataset belonging to the actor run, so we create a subclient for working with that dataset, and push the data into it using its `.push_items(...)` method.
+All the necessary arguments are automatically provided to the actor process as environment variables accessible in Python through the `os.environ` mapping.
+We will save the data into the default dataset belonging to the actor run, so we create a sub-client for working with that dataset, and push the data into it using its `.push_items(...)` method.

 ```python
 # Initialize the main ApifyClient instance